 5 College and Career Professional Development.
 The College & Career Department will provide classified and certificated staff opportunities for professional development.
 These learning opportunities will include current college and career counseling trends and an analysis of student data (academic, career & personal/social domains), thus, sustaining and maintaining highly qualified status and accuracy in our system.
 These efforts emphasize various State and Federal performance metrics related to college & career.
-This will inform best practices for all stakeholders in order to meet the needs of CUSD students and families. \$595,560.00 No 6 Support for Foster Youth/Homeless Various CUSD data indicates that Foster Youth students are amongst the lowest performing groups when it comes to College & Career preparedness.
+This will inform best practices for all stakeholders in order to meet the needs of CUSD students and families. \$595,560.00 No 6 Support for Foster Youth/Homeless.
+Various CUSD data indicates that Foster Youth students are amongst the lowest performing groups when it comes to College & Career preparedness.
 Specifically, they perform lowest in high school graduation rates, A-G completion, College & Career Indicator, FAFSA completion, college acceptance and college attendance.
-In collaboration with Pupil Services and the District Foster/Homeless Youth Liaison, all high schools will assign counseling, support guidance, and ongoing progress monitor to these students, as well as tutors, mentors, and leadership/study trips which will help increase college awareness for high school foster/homeless youth. \$2,089,561.00 Yes 7 CTE Program Articulation with Community Colleges.
+In collaboration with Pupil Services and the District Foster/Homeless Youth Liaison, all high schools will assign counseling, support guidance, and ongoing progress monitor to these students, as well as tutors, mentors, and leadership/study trips which will help increase college awareness for high school foster/homeless youth. \$1,601,219.00 Yes 7 CTE Program Articulation with Community Colleges.
 The CTE Department will collaborate with local community colleges in this region to enter into an articulation agreement with several programs of study.
 These agreements will benefit district CTE students by saving them money in post-secondary education and moving them further along in the chosen field of study. \$428,162.00 No 8 Increase Work-Based Learning Opportunities for CTE Students CTE teachers with the support of the CTE department and in collaboration with industry partners will increase the number of work-based learning opportunities for high school CTE students.
 These opportunities will allow students to apply their academic knowledge in a real world setting.
 These would be achieved through a combination of workplace tours, mock interviews, internships, and possible apprenticeship opportunities with our industry partners.
-Through WBL opportunities, CTE students will be able to increase their workability skills that will ensure that they are competitive candidates for future careers in their chosen industry. \$428,160.00 No 9 Monitoring and Early Warning System for African-American, Low- Income, ELs, Foster Youth and Homeless Students.
+Through WBL opportunities, CTE students will be able to increase their workability skills that will ensure that they are competitive candidates for future careers in their chosen industry. \$428,160.00 No 9 Monitoring and Early Warning System for African- American, Low-Income, ELs, Foster Youth and Homeless Students.
 All schools will identify a specific Designee for African-American students, Low-income, English Learners, and Foster Youth/Homeless students.
 The site Designees, in close collaboration with the site Administrators, Educational Services, and the Department of College and Career, will implement early warning systems that will help educators identify and intervene with each of the specific student groups.
-Per the district's English Learner Master Plan, will be monitored two times in the year to assess progress and provide interventions in a timely manner.
 The monitoring system will provide an evolving picture of students over time, and it will provide teachers with information to implement the necessary interventions to maximize student potential. \$428,160.00 No